Rating:

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Free of any plant-based protein boosters, this looks like the profile of a wet food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a wet product containing a significant amount of meat.

 Bottom line?

-Kirkland Cuts in Gravy is a meat-based canned dog food using a significant amount of chicken and beef as its main sources of animal protein, thus earning the brand 5 stars.
+Kirkland Cuts in Gravy is a grain-free meat-based canned dog food using a significant amount of chicken as its main source of animal protein, thus earning the brand 5 stars.

 Enthusiastically recommended.